mahamudhasan0/Social-buddy/README.md

-<p> Practicing react router using dynamic key value for one page to another page<p>
+<p> Practicing react router using dynamic key value for move one page to another page<p>